Cook, Serve, Delicious! 3?! releases a final update before launch

 Here's a description from the update: "The Iron Cook Speedway is an arena where contestants will race around the track, preparing orders for the judges before pulling into the Judges Tents.
 Along the way players will race in the combat tunnel, where food truck attacks are common and can happen multiple times in a single race!
 And with the Iron Cook rules prohibiting protective armor, you'll feel every hit come your way."

 Food truck death race, then.
 Got it.
-Seems correct for the cooking game with a post-apocalyptic setting.
+Seems apt for the cooking game with a post-apocalyptic setting.

 You can find Cook, Serve, Delicious 3 on Steam for $15.
 Developers Vertigo Gaming are considering a price increase after the full game launch.
 You can find out more about the game on its official website.